dharmab/skyeye/docs/PLAYER.md

 Keyword: `RADIO` or `COMM`

-Function: The GCI will respond if they both see you on scope and heard you.
+Function: The GCI will respond if they heard you.
+They will also inform you if they cannot see you on the radar scope.

 Use: Testing communication with the bot.

 Examples: